espocrm/documentation/development/scheduled-job.md

-# Create a Scheduled Job
+# Creating a Scheduled Job

 To define a custom Scheduled Job create a file `custom/Espo/Custom/Jobs/{JOB_NAME}.php` with the content.